-

 Housing Benefit changes for people of working age

-1. From 14th December 2016 if you are of working age and live in Hastings or St Leonards, you will not be able to make a new claim for Housing Benefit.
-Instead, if you require help to pay rent/housing costs, you will need to make an online claim for Universal Credit.
+Since 14 December 2016, if you are of working age and live in Hastings or St Leonards, you have not able to make a new claim for Housing Benefit.
+Instead, if you require help to pay rent/housing costs, you need to make an online claim for Universal Credit.
 To find out more about how to do this, see the Universal Credit area below.

-1. If you are of pensionable age you will not be affected by the DWP's Universal Credit roll out.
+If you and your partner (if you have one) are of pensionable age you will not be affected by the DWP's Universal Credit roll out.

 Related pages...